Global Health Programs

 Hospital Miguel Servet & University of Zaragoza School of Medicine- Full

-- Seminars on the Spanish health care system
+- Seminars on the Spanish healthcare system

-- Clinical rotations at Psychosomatic Medicine Service, Hospital Miguel Servet, and an opportunity for rotations at other medical services
+- MS3-MS4: Clinical rotations at Psychosomatic Medicine Service, Hospital Miguel Servet, and an opportunity for rotations at other medical services

 - Advanced Spanish proficiency is preferred

-- Max of five students
+- Max of 2 students

 Download Program Details Zaragoza Guidebook - Contact the Office of Global Health to discuss the program and registration.